cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 ### Issues to make / todo

 - there are facility spatial records with multiple features within one layer and across geom types.
+- it does not seem possible edit users through the staff form in staging or prod :/
+- add user matching to status updates/notes
+- add user matching to project `added_by`
 - how to handle unmapped components?
+  - create issue to allow unmapped components to be rendered and edited  (but not allow unmapped components to be saved)
 - implement new subcomponents / split out work types
+- physical protection type ("Protection Type"): can we move this to subcomponents?
 - list view: render nothing instead of "12/31/1969" if the project has no modified date? or default the modified date?
 - use a lookup table for note types
-- physical protection type ("Protection Type"): can we move this to subcomponents?
 - check geometry types of components - some may need to be converted to point or line
 - dedupe existing projects with interim_project_id
   - figure out how to handle these :/